Closing costs you should expect

 • Title Insurance

-Sellers: As we negotiate your transaction, I'll not only work to get the very best sales price, but I'll also campaign for lower closing costs.
-And once we've come to an agreement, I'll fully clarify the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we hammer out your transaction, I'll not only work to get the very best sales price, but I'll also campaign for lower closing costs.
+And once we've reached an agreement, I'll give a detailed list of the closing costs so you are informed of exactly what you're paying for.

-Buyers: If you are purchasing real estate in Pinellas County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not surprised when you reach the closing table.
-I'll be willing to go over the LE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: When purchasing a house in Pinellas County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a tolerable range so you're not astonished when you show up at the closing appointment.
+I'll be willing to look over the LE with you, answering your questions and highlighting any estimates of concern.

 Bradshaw & Bradshaw Realty Services